How to Get Started with Amazon Sponsored Product PPC Ads – 2025 Guide

 But . . .

-You’re Not Alone on Amazon
+You’re not alone on Amazon

-A large percentage of those sellers are watching the same videos and signing up for seemingly-cloned courses in their quest to make it onto Amazon’s first page.
+A large percentage of those active sellers are watching the same videos and signing up for seemingly-cloned courses in their quest to make it onto Amazon’s first page.

-As we’ve written in this blog post, Amazon is perfectly happy if everyone is a little bit successful.
+Amazon is perfectly happy if everyone is a little bit successful.
 After all, they are going to get paid one way or the other.
 However, you are uniquely focused on your own success.

 You are in COMPETITION with the rest of the sellers in your niche.